jaysaurus/Co.Koa/README.md

 {% endraw %}

 Note that your helpers are prefixed with `CK_`.
 Co.Koa uses `koa-hbs-renderer`.
 For more information please navigate to the <a href="https://github.com/ConnorWiseman/koa-hbs-renderer/">koa-hbs-renderer github</a>.
 For more information on how to use Handlebars, please visit: http://handlebarsjs.com/

-## Vue Integration
-Co.koa now ships with `@koa/cors` and will very happily interface with a vue instance in tow.
-With the release of [co-koa-cli](https://npmjs.com/co-koa-cli)@1.0.0 [VueJS](https://vuejs.org/) is easy to ship as your development front end!
-For more information please visit the [CoKoa Documentation](http://cokoajs.com/miniSite/documentation/VueIntegration.html)